Saturday, January 31, 2026

 I don’t know anyone that loves coffee more than me but, much as I love it, much as it’s my fav go-to beverage, one of the things I look most forward to throughout my day, especially in the mornings and any time I’m working at my desk...
 But, ritual?
 I wasn’t hip on the reference.
 I even found it offensive.

-I felt it defined my love and interaction with coffee as a religious experience, or worse.
-That I had some sort of spiritual relationship with it and never have.
+I felt it defined my love and interaction with coffee as a religious experience, or worse, that I had some sort of spiritual relationship with it.

 And with my position on the topic defended, I found myself to be in modern error.